 The PRS is a defined contribution pension scheme which allows people to voluntarily contribute into an investment vehicle for the purposes of building up their retirement fund.
 This is especially useful for those who wish to grow their retirement fund and invest but aren't savvy in the area of investment.

-Having a voluntary scheme in addition to the EPF allows private company employees and self-employed persons to voluntarily diversify their contributions towards their retirement.
+On top of that, having a voluntary scheme in addition to the EPF allows private company employees and self-employed persons to voluntarily diversify their contributions towards their retirement.

-- AmInvestment Management Sdn Bhd;
+- AmInvestment Management Sdn Bhd